 All fires are to be reported to the ranking Campus Safety and Security Officer or to one of the following administrators on campus (these RVU employees and their designees also have primary responsibility for determining whether there is an emergency requiring a notification and/or carrying out the notification process):

-- The Manager of Safety and Security or his/her designee. - The campus President. - The campus Vice President/Dean of Students.
+- The Manager of Safety and Security or his/her designee. - The Director of Campus Operations. - The campus Vice President/Dean of Students.

 Campus Safety and Security Contact Information